eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

     cd cyclonedds
     mkdir build

-Please note: Use the appropriate procedure according to your specific needs.
+**Note:** Use the appropriate procedure according to your specific needs.

 On Windows, to install dependencies using chocolatey, use  ``choco install git cmake``.